loadsys/CakePHP-Shell-Scripts/README.md

 * Applying database migrations, if present.
 * Offering to load Seed data, if present.

-Given and existing web-hosted folder and a database ready for use, it should single-handedly prep a newly cloned copy of the project for use, or development.
+Given an existing web-hosted folder and a database ready for use, it should fully prep a newly cloned copy of the project for use, or development.

 ### bin/update ###